 Speakers at a discussion yesterday called upon the government to protect the country’s northwestern districts — a major source of agricultural products — from natural calamities triggered by climate change.

 The country might face food security threat if the government fails to do so, they said at a roundtable.
-The Daily Star and NETZ Bangladesh, an independent organisation registered in Germany and Bangladesh, jointly arranged the discussion at The Daily Star Centre.
+The Daily Star and NETZ Bangladesh, an independent organization registered in Germany and Bangladesh, jointly arranged the discussion at The Daily Star Centre.

 Speaking at the discussion, lawmaker Israfil Alam said though farmers are the worst victims of climate change, they are neglected in the country.